 Paul Newman and Joanne Woodward first met on a hot August afternoon in 1953.
-Paul decided to seek shelter from the heat in the air-conditioned office of his agent.
+Paul decided to seek shelter from the New York heat in the air-conditioned office of his agent.
 When he walked in he saw Joanne, who was also seeking relief from the warmth and shared his agent.
 For Paul, it was love at first sight.
 But Joanne, who was sweating in her high heels and gloves, thought he looked like ‘an ice-cream soda ad’.
 ‘There was Paul in a seersucker suit, looking so pristine, wearing a shirt, big blue eyes, lots of curly hair… And I thought, ‘Ugh!
 That’s disgusting!’.

 But they met again soon, working together on the Broadway production Picnic.
 ‘She was modern and independent, whereas I was shy and a bit conservative.
 It took me a long time to persuade her that I wasn’t as dull as I looked’, Paul later stated.
 It turned out that the two had amazing chemistry and really liked each other.
 But there was a big catch: Paul was married with children.
 So they became friends and Paul kept working on his already unraveling marriage.
 In the following years, both Joanne and Paul moved to Hollywood and their friendship remained.
 In 1957 the two were cast opposite each other in the movie The Long, Hot Summer.